insideout/ai/_posts/_archive/2020-01-21-deepmind-study-shows-how-ai-research-can-help-solve-a-problem-that-has-challenged-scientists-for-decades.md

 ---
 category: news
 title: "DeepMind study shows how AI research can help solve a problem that has challenged scientists for decades"
 excerpt: "The AlphaFold system uses large genomic datasets to generate 3D models of protein structure more accurately than ever before.
-This is a companion discussion topic for the original entry at https://www.mobihealthnews.com/news/europe/deepmind-study-shows-how-ai-research-can-help-solve-problem-has-challenged-scientists"
+This is a companion discussion topic for ..."
-publishedDateTime: 2020-01-21T10:11:00Z
+publishedDateTime: 2020-01-21T11:14:00Z
 webUrl: "https://businesscomputingworld.co.uk/t/deepmind-study-shows-how-ai-research-can-help-solve-a-problem-that-has-challenged-scientists-for-decades/238948"
 type: article
 quality: 37